-The LEAS (Lane, et al., 1990) measures emotional awareness.
+The Levels of Emotional Awareness Scale.
+The LEAS (Lane et al., 1990) measures emotional awareness.
 A high score on the LEAS means that an individual can put specific emotions into words for themselves as well as others.
 It is comprised of 20 emotionally evocative open-ended questions that ask the participant "How would you feel?" and "How would the other person feel?"
-(Lane et al. 1990).
-Word scoring.
+(Lane et al., 1990).